 - Keep a record of the time you spend in each experience and the type of knowledge you gained.

 - Volunteer.
 Volunteering is a great way to show your dedication to helping people, and it also sets your application apart!
 Finding volunteer opportunities will require some research on the student’s part.
 Here are some local options:

 - Schools for children with special needs

 Opportunities for Leadership and Scholarship

-To determine if the candidate has a diverse set of skills necessary to be a dentist, they look for evidence of leadership, involvement in professional organizations and participation in scholarly activities like research.
+To determine if the candidate has a diverse set of skills necessary to be a physical therapist, admissions committees look for evidence of leadership, involvement in professional organizations, and participation in scholarly activities like research.

 - Central Application Services for Physician Assistants (CASPA)